hayleyygregg/AAD118/README.md

 ###Research

-Our first project was to photograph architechture of our choice using the methods of 'Macro' & 'Micro'.
+Our first project was to photograph architecture of our choice using the methods of 'Macro' & 'Micro'.
 Before I began to think of what architecture I could photograph, I researched about photographing architecture to give me ideas and tips:

 * http://www.fotoblur.com/blog/1/architecture-photography-tips